EPL 2016/17, Week 8: Klopp outsmarted by Mourinho, Arsenal star’s revival and other talking points – originally posted on Soccerlens.com

 Eddie Howe is destined for a big offer soon

 Bournemouth hit Hull City for six goals in an affair that proved why Eddie Howe has the reputation of being the best young English manager.
 Their exciting win was ceaselessly impressive.
 Bournemouth finished 16th last season, and seem like they can improve on that finish this season.
 Howe has been linked with both the England job, as well as Arsenal’s.
-While the manager has naturally denied an inclination to leave his beloved Bournemouth right now, there is little doubt he will want to go as and when the time comes, perhaps in a couple of years.
+While the manager has naturally denied an inclination to leave his beloved Bournemouth right now, there is little doubt he will want to go when the time comes, perhaps in a couple of years.

 FA chairman backs Eddie Howe to manage England one dayhttps://t.co/BAeqCmNFBi